Obiiheme/Business-Analytics-Model/README.md

-Two main modeling approaches were explored:
+One main modeling approaches were explored:

-Quantity-first modeling → Predicting demand (quantity) directly from features.